 -

-Vitamin C (ascorbic acid)
+Vitamin C (Ascorbic acid)

 -

-Trace elements (e.g. zinc, selenium..)
+Trace elements (e.g., zinc, selenium..)

 -

-Carotenoids (this includes astaxanthin, beta-carotene, etc.)
+Carotenoids (including astaxanthin, beta-carotene, etc.)

 -